Shropshire Prune Damson Trees

 Shropshire Prune Damson - Damson Trees

-Shropshire Prune damson is a classic damson, radiant purple fruit with a seriously astringent flavour when fresh - too much so for most palates, but mouth-wateringly delicious after cooking.
-Shropshire Prune damson makes incomparable jam or compote and after being dried into a prune, it can be an excellent ingredient in savoury dishes as well.
+Also known simply as the Prune Damson, it has radiant purple fruit with a seriously astringent flavour when fresh: too much so for most palates, but mouth-wateringly delicious after cooking.
+It makes incomparable jam or compote and after being dried into a prune, it can be an excellent ingredient in savoury dishes as well.
 Prune damsons are picked from September onwards and though the crop size is not as spectacular as from some other damson trees and the fruit are quite small, once tasted a Shropshire Pune damson is not forgotten.
 This is a very old English variety, and so you can rely on this tree to thrive in the North; it is also the best of all the damson trees we sell in very damp soil, as long as it is not waterlogged.

 Shropshire Damson Prune's History and Parentage